How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 There are multiple reasons to adopt this business model in the FinTech industry.
 However, let’s first consider some verifiable statistical pieces of evidence:

-- 64.6% of Americans use at least one digital banking product or are already developing a banking apps
+- 78% of Americans use at least one digital banking product

 - Over 80 million people in Europe will use neobanks.